reasonml/reason/src/README.md

 ### Build

-`make build`. **If this fails on your machine but master passes**, it means your setup wasn't right.
+`esy x refmt --help`. **If this fails on your machine but master passes**, it means your setup wasn't right.
 Could you check if you followed the above installation steps?
 In particular, make sure you did `eval $(opam config env)` and sourced your shell environment (if you don't know how, just open a new shell tab and it'll be sourced usually).

-The generated artifacts are in `_build`.
-All the binaries are in `_build/install/default/bin`.
+The generated artifacts are in `esy echo '#{self.target_dir}/default/`.
+All the binaries are in `esy echo '#{self.target_dir}/install/default/bin`.

 ### Test

-To do some one-off tests, try `echo "let a = 1" | _build/install/default/bin/refmt`
+To do some one-off tests, try `echo "let a = 1" | esy x refmt`

-`make test` (make sure to follow the repo pinning instructions above!).
+`esy x make test-once-installed` (make sure to follow the repo pinning instructions above!).
 The tests will output the difference between the expected syntax formatting and the actual one, if any.

 Small exception: testing your changes in `rtop` is a little complicated, but you usually don't need to test it.
 If you do, you might have seen that your changes of the parser or printer don't affect `rtop` when you run it.
 Instead, you need to do `opam pin add -y reason .` and _then_ run `rtop` to see the Reason changes reflected.